Natural History Museum Of Zimbabwe

 Library – From the Latin liber meaning “book” is a collection or group of collections of books and/or other materials organized and maintained for use (reading, consultation, study, research, etc.).

 It gives its users the opportunity to discover Zimbabwe’s past and present as well as experience the country’s cultural and natural heritage.
 The library boasts of a collection of over 1100 journal titles, over 5500 books, newspaper articles, reprints and pamphlets.

-Current publications include Arnoldia Zimbabwe, Syntarsus, Zimbabwea and Report on Environmental Youth Symposiums.
+Current publications include Arnoldia Zimbabwe (under Services in the menu), Syntarsus, Zimbabwea and Report on Environmental Youth Symposiums.
 Other publications include Occasional Papers of the National Museums and Monuments, Kariba Studies, Cookea, Museum Memoirs, Guide to Rats and Mice of Rhodesia, the Fishes of Zimbabwe, Arachnids Information Sheets, Matobo Hills a Guide, Zimbabwe Wild Flowers as well as Guide to Waterfowl of Rhodesia.

 Although it is a special library, the Natural History Museum Library is open to researchers from all walks of life at no charge.
 The reason being to observe Ranganathan’s 5 laws of Library Science that say: